blackyoshi21825/Tesseract/README.md

 13. Classes
     -In classes, you first have to use an init function.
-Then, you may create functions and then call these fucntions by assigning the class to a variable, as shown in the example below.
+Then, you may create functions and then call these fucntions by assigning the class to a variable, as shown in the example below

         let$ variable := myClass()